 Slurm

-Submission of jobs mainly happens via the sbatch command using jobscript, but interactive jobs and node allocations are also possible using srun
+Submission of jobs mainly happens via the sbatch command using a jobscript, but interactive jobs and node allocations are also possible using srun

 or salloc